Velocity Merchant Services Logo

 Innovation: As a relatively new technology, cryptocurrencies have the potential to spur advancements in a variety of industries, including identity management, banking, and healthcare.
 New use cases and applications are likely to arise as more individuals use and create bitcoins.

 In general, cryptocurrencies provide a brand-new, cutting-edge method of transmitting and holding money that is safe, open, and available to everyone with an internet connection.
-Cryptocurrencies have the potential to alter many aspects of our life, but there are still obstacles to be addressed, such as regulatory uncertainties and scalability problems.
+Cryptocurrencies have the potential to alter many aspects of our life, but there are still obstacles to be addressed, such as regulatory uncertainties and scalability problems, as well as decisions around merchant accounts versus payment aggregators when choosing how to accept payments.

 Different Kinds of Crypto Currency

 There are many different forms of crypto out there, Bitcoin (BTC) is just the most well known one.
+In fact, Bitcoin accounts for nearly half of the total cryptocurrency market value, highlighting its dominance among digital assets.
 Others include;

 Ethereum is a decentralized platform for building decentralized applications (dapps) using smart contracts.
 It has its own cryptocurrency called Ether, which is used to pay for transactions on the network.